Psychometrics

 Those who are skeptical of the Enneagram are usually Type 6, and those who are skeptical of astrology are usually Tauruses.
 Similarly, those who criticize the Big Five are typically low on extroversion, high on conscientiousness, low on agreeableness, and high on neuroticism (openness to experience can go either way, I suppose).

-It might be worth raiding the list of references there to see what is going on, and also the comments which do go in to detail and offer some rebuttals.
+It might be worth raiding the list of references there to see what is going on, and also the comments which do go into detail and offer some rebuttals.

 The Big Five exist as a special, scientifically validated property of language and survey methods, and that is one basis for their legitimacy.
 The other basis for the legitimacy of the Five Factor Model is its replicable correlation with consequential life outcomes.
 We know that the Big Five are not merely phantoms that fall out of a certain analysis of a certain use of language in WEIRD college students, because these traits are reliably correlated with things we care about.